We carry our lives around on our phones.

 With that kind of accessibility, a single compromised device could mean severe consequences for organizations and the lives of their customers and employees.
 If you're charged with developing, integrating, or maintaining mobile apps, you had better be certain that they're secure.

-AppCritique’s free, fully-automated mobile app vulnerability analysis service puts uploaded apps through dozens of checks, including for some of the latest detectable vulnerabilities.
-By providing detailed security reports within hours or even minutes, it frees app developers to better concentrate on delivering in-demand features and capabilities that take full advantage of iOS and Android’s latest functionality.
+AppCritique AVA is a vulnerability reporting service that puts mobile apps through dozens of checks, including some of the latest detectable vulnerabilities.
+By providing detailed security reports within days, it frees app developers to better concentrate on delivering in-demand features and capabilities that take full advantage of iOS and Android’s latest functionality.

 Booz Allen's Corey Garst and Chris Forant lead the project team that developed AppCritique.
 Corey is an expert in mobile security research and analysis, while Chris is an app developer and cybersecurity expert who works with our U.S. intelligence community clients.